AveryS00/song-link-bot/README.md

 This will set the channel that the Discord bot will write (but not read) logs to.
 This channel must be a text channel.
 Logging will take place when a user sends a spotify link into the ``music_channel``.
 The bot will send a message indicating whether it succeeded or not to add it to the server playlist. ``<channel-name>`` formatting is the same as the above command.

 ``set prefix <prefix>``
 This will change the prefix to the given value in prefix, if it is one of the acceptable prefixes.
 Currently, acceptable prefixes are ``! !! . .. ? ?? & && + ++``.
-If you have a different prefix that you would like to be added to this list, send me a pull request if you know how to do so, or a message through any form of media.
+If you have a different prefix that you would like to be added to this list, create a GitHub issue.
 If you are self-hosting, you have direct control over this list in the config.json.

 All the set commands require moderator privileges.